- 1. Introduction

 We regularly monitor our system for possible vulnerabilities and attacks.

-How long we will keep your personal data
+- 9. How long will we keep your personal data?

 Whenever we collect or process your personal data, we’ll only keep it for as long as is necessary for the purpose for which it was collected.